joelcpinheiro/joelcpinheiro.github.io/tips.md

 layout: page
 permalink: /tips
 permalink_name: /tips
-title: Tips for life
+title: Always share my content to growing the power of internet!
 ---

 See my tips for Nomad click [here](post-nomad-2021-02-26).
 See my POC using Docker Swarm, click [here](post-swarmpoc-2021-02-28).
 See my WordPress CMS on docker, click <a href="https://github.com/joelcpinheiro/docker_wpmultisite">here</a>.
-See my Jboss commands references [here](post-swarmpoc-2021-02-28)...ASAP See someone tips for Proxmox click [here](post-proxmox-2021-02-24).
+See my Jboss commands references [here](post-jboss-2021-03-09) See someone tips for Proxmox click [here](post-proxmox-2021-02-24).

-### Always share my content to growing the power of internet!

 # Docker

-command line one, two and more....

 # Install Docker by command line